 The arrival of the UPC promised to revolutionise patent enforcement in Europe.
 Upholding its mission to streamline the process for companies utilising this system, the UPC introduces a multi-jurisdictional court, embodying a profound shift in the landscape of patent litigation across Europe for those using the system.

 The UPC brings with it a myriad of unknowns, yet the potential it holds cannot be understated.
 For businesses, in-house counsel, insurers, and litigation funders the court represents a significant milestone that will undoubtedly reshape the way intellectual property disputes are resolved and enforced.
 Its multi-jurisdictional framework requires a deep understanding of various approaches to litigation.
-Collaboration between these jurisdictions will prove indispensable as UPC Judges strive to harmonize practices and deliver consistent judgments.
+Collaboration between these jurisdictions will prove indispensable as UPC Judges strive to harmonise practices and deliver consistent judgments.

 Now that the UPC has been officially launched, the filing of cases thus far has offered valuable insights into its practical application.
 While the anticipated surge of pharmaceutical patent revocation cases has not really materialised, those cases are balanced by patentees seeking to enforce their rights.
 This underscores the transformative potential the UPC holds for both innovators and their legal representatives.